BOOOO-YAH!! Nobody Does Halloween Better

 - Eastern Cemetery — Starting in the 1850s the owners of Eastern Cemetery began reselling graves, digging through previously interred bodies to add to existing graves in what is considered to be the largest American cemetery desecration on record.

-- The Resurrectionist — Dubbed the Cialis online sales Resurrectionist of Levitra for sale Louisville, Simon Kracht would dig up fresh bodies from the city’s cemeteries and deliver them to the medical school for use as medical cadavers.
-Worse, he would toss unwanted body parts into a well at Eighth and Cialis in canada Chestnut.
+- The Resurrectionist — Dubbed the Canadian viagra Resurrectionist of Canada viagra for sale Louisville, Simon Kracht would dig up fresh bodies from the city’s cemeteries and deliver them to the medical school for use as medical cadavers.
+Worse, he would toss unwanted body parts into a well at Eighth and Cheap viagra online uk Chestnut.

 - The Demon Leaper — In the early 1900s Walnut Street Baptist Church’s neighbors began spotting something lurking on the rooftop of the building at 1143 South Third Street.
 The “creature” was described as a human with bat-like wings.